crafttheweb/thelastpickle/_posts/2015-10-12-partitioning-cassandra-for-fun-and-timeouts.md

 ## Failing At QUORUM

 A more common scenario is to fail when using `QUORUM` Consistency Level.
 To do that we simply need to take one node down and run the process again.
-When I went through this I had restarted the cluster so needed to setup the rules again.
-So here are all the steps again, assuming you have the cluster and the schema from above:
+When I went through this I had restarted the cluster so I needed to setup the rules again.
+Here are all the steps again, assuming you have the cluster and the schema from above:

 Shutdown `node1`: